A Cup of Tea: Plot summary

 At the Fells' home, Miss Smith eats her fill of food and tea.
 She then begins to tell Rosemary of her life until Rosemary's husband, Philip, comes in.
 Although initially surprised, Philip recovers and asks to speak to Rosemary alone.

 In the library, Philip conveys his disapproval.
 When Rosemary resists dismissing Miss Smith, Philip tries another, more successful, tactic: He plays to Rosemary's jealousy and insecurity by telling her how pretty he thinks Miss Smith is.
-Rosemary retrieves three pound notes and, presumably, sends the girl away (a far cry from Rosemary's first vow to "look after" and "be frightfully nice to" Miss Smith).
+Rosemary retrieves three five-pound notes and, presumably, sends the girl away (a far cry from Rosemary's first vow to "look after" and "be frightfully nice to" Miss Smith).
 Later, Rosemary goes to her husband and informs him that "Miss Smith won't dine with us tonight."
 She first asks about the antique box from the morning, but then arrives at her true concern, quietly asking Philip, "Am I pretty?"
 The story ends with this question.